 Passionate about inspiring the next generation, Craig has shared his experiences with many schools.
-The replies he received to questions such as “what do the pupils aspire to?” and “what motivates and inspires them” led him to conclude that irrespective of social background, many young adults in Scotland have very little self-confidence and motivation and are of the general opinion that they will not be able to achieve anything significant in their lives.
-Craig decided to do something about this and in 2006 successfully trained and guided Chris, a 16 year old schoolboy, to the North Pole.
+The replies he received to questions such as “what do the pupils aspire to?” and “what motivates and inspires them” led him to conclude that irrespective of social background, many young adults have very little self-confidence and motivation and are of the general opinion that they will not be able to achieve anything significant in their lives.
+Craig decided to do something about addressing this; it was out of this experience that the concept of The Polar Academy was born.